 I got to work and discovered I hadn’t got all the ink off of me and that my shoes had taken on a more authentic artistic look!

-I’ve had other unfortunate experiences with ink.
-A while ago, I placed my art bag on the front passenger seat and when I removed my bag I discovered that my ink bottle had leaked.
+I’ve had other unfortunate experiences with ink, such as, when I placed my art bag on the front passenger seat and then discovered that my ink bottle had leaked.
 So, as a result, the front passenger seat has a permanent rather large ink spot on it.
 Another time, an ink bottle leaked in my generous sized pencil case.
-What a mess that was, and a job to clean!

 It was a fairly slow day under blue skies and temperate temperatures.
 Early in the day, the stallholder from the upper part of the street exercised his creative flair with some street and tree art.